 A TLD is a phosphor, such as lithium fluoride (LiF) or calcium fluoride (CaF), in a solid crystal structure.
 When a TLD is exposed to ionizing radiation at ambient temperatures, the radiation interacts with the phosphor crystal and deposits all or part of the incident energy in that material.
 Some of the atoms in the material that absorb that energy become ionized, producing free electrons and areas lacking one or more electrons, called holes.
 Imperfections in the crystal lattice structure act as sites where free electrons can become trapped and locked into place.

 Heating the crystal causes the crystal lattice to vibrate, releasing the trapped electrons in the process.
 Released electrons return to the original ground state, releasing the captured energy from ionization as light, hence the name thermoluminescent.
-Released light is counted using photomultiplier tubes and the number of photons counted is proportional to the quantity of radiation striking
+Released light is counted using photomultiplier tubes and the number of photons counted is proportional to the quantity of radiation striking the phosphor.

 Instead of reading the optical density (blackness) of a film, as is done with film badges, the amount of light released versus the heating of the individual pieces of thermoluminescent material is measured.
 The "glow curve" produced by this process is then related to the radiation exposure.
 The process can be repeated many times.